Dartvauder/NeuroSandboxWebUI/README.md

 ### Stable Diffusion:

+#### Before generating the image, disable the LLM and TTS models, and also clear the audio input

 * First enter the text prompt
 * Сonfigure the model according to the settings you need
 * To begin, enable `stable diffusion` and press `generate` button to receive your image